Values that are the essence of KBOO and remain intact no matter how the station changes:

 Please look below for the 2022 Programming Advisory Committee Meeting Minutes.

-2019 Programming Advisory Committee Meeting Minutes
+Please find below the 2020 Programming Advisory Committee Meeting Minutes.

-2016 Programming Advisory Committee Meeting Minutes
+Please find below the 2019 Programming Advisory Committee Meeting Minutes.

 Pleae find the minutes for the Programming Advisory Committee Meetings of 2016 below.